 Voluntary, non-governmental, institutional accreditation is a unique characteristic of American education.
 Institutions are not required to seek accreditation; however, because of the recognized benefits, most eligible institutions seek to become accredited.
 The accreditation process assists institutions, like Oak Valley College, in developing and sustaining effective educational programs and assures the educational community and the general public that high standards of quality and effectiveness have been met.
-In addition, WASC provides accreditation assistance and emphasizes the importance of institutional structures, processes, and resources.
-The WASC Commission accredits institutions, not individual programs.
-Programs must receive WASC's Substantive Change Committee approval to ensure standards of accreditation are met.
+In addition, WASC-WSCUC provides accreditation assistance and emphasizes the importance of institutional structures, processes, and resources.
+The WASC-WSCUC Commission accredits institutions, not individual programs.

-OVC's accreditation plan has been submitted and approved by the Bureau of Private Postsecondary Education (BPPE):
+OVC's accreditation plan has been submitted and approved by the Bureau of Private Postsecondary Education (BPPE).
+As of March 2018, BPPE has indicated that OVC continues to meet its standard for progress toward accreditation.

-November 2016 – OVC contacted WSCUC (WASC) to declare its intention to pursue accreditation
+November 2016 – Oak Valley declares its intention to pursue accreditation with WASC

-March 2017 - Initial WASC visit to orient OVC staff to the accreditation process.
+March 2017 - Initial WASC visit to orient Oak Valley administration to the accreditation process

 Questions about accreditation may be directed to Oak Valley College, email@example.com.